JimDesu/basis-lang/spec.md

 - **Type names** begin with an uppercase letter.
 Domains, records, unions, objects, variants, classes, aliases, message types, and module-name segments are all type names.
 - **Value-identifier names** begin with a lowercase letter.
 Parameters, locals, and ordinary identifiers are value-identifier names.

 The capitalization rule is structural — the lexer routes identifier tokens to either the type-name or value-identifier-name production based on the initial character.
-The mode-marker prefixes `'` and `&` do not affect the routing: `'r` is a productive value-identifier (lowercase initial after the marker); `'R` is a syntax error (the productive marker cannot prefix a type name).
+The mode-marker prefixes `'` and `&` do not affect the routing: `'r` is a CREATE value-identifier (lowercase initial after the marker); `'R` is a syntax error (the CREATE marker cannot prefix a type name).

 Type names may include `::`-separated qualifiers: `Module::TypeName`, `Module::Nested::TypeName`.
 Each `::`-separated segment is a type name and must begin uppercase.
 The full qualified name routes through the module-system resolution rules (Appendix G, Appendix H).